Before Your Class Visits Yosemite

 See the self-guiding visits page for more detailed information about different parts of the park.

 In Yosemite Valley, Degnan's Deli is less than a five-minute walk from the main visitor center.
-Yosemite Lodge also has a cafeteria-style food court.
-If bringing your own lunch, there is a public area (with benches only) in the Yosemite Lodge amphitheater area.
+Yosemite Valley Lodge (formerly Yosemite Lodge) also has a cafeteria-style food court.
+If bringing your own lunch, there is a public area (with benches only) in the Yosemite Valley Lodge amphitheater area.
 A few large bench areas also exist in front of the Indian Cultural Museum, as well as in front of the visitor center area.
 These are public areas and cannot be reserved.
 Please remember to keep close track of all food and trash, and please do not feed wildlife, for your safety and theirs.
 Picnic areas are available throughout the park.

 The park has a number of short, engaging Yosemite Nature Notes videos about different topics like glaciers, granite, giant sequoias and many other topics.
 More information is also available about nature and science and history and culture for student research topics.
 Finally, invite a ranger into your classroom through distance learning.
 This experience makes for a great pre-visit or post-visit experience.